 The allowable (calculated) length of the dryer exhaust duct is based on an open (non-restrictive) exhaust terminal.
-Some exhaust
+Some exhaust terminals increase resistance due to their inherent design characteristics (path and final opening size).
+Clarifies section

 Will help enforcement

 Impact to building and property owners relative to cost of compliance with code